Three Ways You Can Exercise Faith

-From the moment of choice to the moment of triumph, there were many battles.
+From the moment of choice to the moment of triumph, there will be many battles.
 This is the pattern in the Bible.
 First comes the call, then the problems.
 Finally, there is the fulfilment.
-In between, you need to keep persevering and trusting.
+In between, keep persevering and trusting.

 This kind of faith can be summarised in another mnemonic: